 Since 1999, PCC Farmland Trust has conserved farmland across Washington State, and is expanding our reach every day.
-Have a look at some of our milestones in our timeline below.
+Have a look at some of our key milestones in the timeline below.
 To learn more about the Trust, visit our About Us page, or learn more about how to Work With Us.

 It all began in 1999, when Nash Huber approached PCC Natural Markets with some disturbing news: the 97 acre farm adjacent to his own was in immediate danger of being sold and developed into small housing parcels.